Systems Thinking

 Brand Authenticity

 Gap Inc. has global shoppers across platforms and brands.
-Familiarty is key to a confident experience and authenticity is crucial for all of our brands.
+Familiarity is key to a confident experience and authenticity is crucial for all brands.

-As the owner of content seen across platforms and brands, I’m was in the unique position to develop a set of rules that would drive user confidence and their comfort with our brands, despite their size.
+As the owner of content seen across platforms and brands, I was in the unique position to develop a set of rules that would drive user confidence and their comfort with our brands.

 Customer-facing crossbrand UX tonal map with four quadrants.
 Top left: brief and personality, includes 'any community messaging' and 'apology/appeasement emails'.
 Top right: detailed and personality, includes 'fulfillment emails' and 'product details'.
 Bottom left: brief and direct, includes 'push notifications', 'any SMS', and 'error messages'.
 Bottom right: detailed and direct, includes 'customer service policy pages' and 'legally-required copy'.